Demetrius Andrade calls out Gennady Golovkin after beating Artur Akavov

 On a night when Jorge Linares was beaten in the first round, maybe Andrade's cautious approach was understandable.
 He barely got hit himself and still rammed his jab through but it took until the ninth round for Akavov to cause him any sort of problem.

-The champion remained unruffled but with three rounds left and the points win a certainy, the New York crowd were expecting to see him step it up and close the show in style.
+The champion remained unruffled but with three rounds left and the points win a certainty, the New York crowd were expecting to see him step it up and close the show in style.

 In the 12th he landed three crisp right hooks, but even he didn't expect the referee to jump in and wave it off.